Ruth2014/bio2092/02_Introducing_NGS_data/README.md

   ![](./media/image1.gif)

-# Computer practical 2: Introduction to handling “next-generation” sequencing data
+# Practical 2: Introduction to handling “next-generation” sequencing data

 ## Introduction
 During the first few lectures on this course, you have heard a lot about